 What is the Pareto Principle?

 The Pareto Principle, or 80/20 Rule, refers to a theory that 80% of the consequences come from 20% of the effort.
-It is named after the Italian economist Vilfredo Pareto, who observed in 1896 that 20% of his pea plants generated more than 80% of the usable pea pods.
-He went on to apply that connection to his work in other areas.
+The Pareto Principle is named after the Italian economist Vilfredo Pareto, who observed in 1896 that 20% of his pea plants generated more than 80% of the usable pea pods.
+Pareto went on to apply the 80/20 connection to his work in other areas.

 Why is the Pareto Principle important?